grafana/loki/docs/sources/configuration/examples.md

     kvstore:
       store: memberlist
   replication_factor: 1
-  path_prefix: /loki # Update this accordingly
+  path_prefix: /loki # Update this accordingly, data will be stored here.

 memberlist:
-  # You can use a headless k8s service for all distributor,
-  # ingester and querier components.
   join_members:
+  # You can use a headless k8s service for all distributor, ingester and querier components.
-  - loki-gossip-ring.loki.svc.cluster.local:7946
+  - loki-gossip-ring.loki.svc.cluster.local:7946 # :7946 is the default memberlist port.

 schema_config:
   configs: